couchbase/n1k1/README.md

   - data transfer between operators (e.g., from scan -> filter ->
     project) is a function call (which can sometimes be removed by compilation), instead of a channel send/recv between goroutines.
+  - iterator checks for HasNext() are avoided via push-based approach.
 - data-staging, pipeline breakers (batching)...
   - batching results between operator may be more friendly to CPU instruction & data caches.